ANNIZHENG/Annotation-Interface/README.md

 # Annotation Interface

-### You may see the demonstration here: https://annotation-interface.herokuapp.com/

 #### Please create a postgresql database beforehand and change the path in server/db_tables.py line 7 (the current database used is from Postgres Heroku)

 #### You may check the database directory for postgresql commands for creating Recording, Recording_Joint_Source, Source tables before starting the program